sc0ttj/component/README.md

 Here's how to use the emitter:

-Let's "listen" to the actions of the `foo` component from earlier, using another component, called `logger`:
+Let's listen to the `foo` components actions, using another component, `logger`:

 ```js
 // Define some listening component